grahamcarman/docs/astro/cli/astro-deployment-airflow-variable-copy.md

 :::tip

 This command is recommended for automated workflows.
-To run this command in an automated process such as a [CI/CD pipeline](set-up-ci-cd.md), you can generate Workspace API Token and set the following OS-level environment variable in a way that the Astro CLI can access them:
+To run this command in an automated process such as a [CI/CD pipeline](set-up-ci-cd.md), you can generate a Deployment or Workspace API Token and set the following OS-level environment variable in a way that the Astro CLI can access them:

 - `ASTRONOMER_KEY_ID`
 - `ASTRONOMER_KEY_SECRET`